dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 At the end of the day being an expert in deploying distributed systems is probably not listed in your job description and you probably have something more important to be getting on with like data science, finance, physics, biology or whatever it is Dask is helping you do.

 You may also be feeling some pressure from IT.
 You are running clusters on top of clusters and to them your Dask cluster is a black box and this can make them comfortable as they are the ones responsible for this hardware.
 It is common to feel constrained by your IT team, I know because I've been a sysadmin and used to constrain folks.
 But the motivations of your IT team are good ones, they are trying to save the organisation money, make best use of limited resources and ultimately get the IT out of your way so that you can get on with your job.
-So lean into this, engage with them, share your Dask knowledge and offer to become a pilot user for whatever they end up building.
+So lean into this, engage with them, share your Dask knowledge and offer to become a pilot user for whatever solution they end up building.

 One approach you could recommend they take is to deploy [Dask Gateway](https://gateway.dask.org/).
 This can be deployed by an administrator and provides a central hub which launches Dask clusters on behalf of users.
 It supports many types of authentication so it can hook into whatever your organisation uses and supports many of the same backend compute platforms that the standalone tools do, including Kubernetes, Hadoop and HPC.

+This will allow them to ensure security settings are correct and consistent across clusters.
+If you are using containers they probably want you to use some official images which are regularly updated and vulnerability scanned.
+It may also give them more insight into what types of workloads folks are running and plan future systems more accurately.
+By using Dask Gateway this puts the control and responsibility of these things onto their side of the fence.

 Users will need to authenticate with the gateway, but then can launch Dask clusters in a platform agnostic way.